steelwheels/JSTools/Document/jsh-man.md

 ````
 * options:  command line options for `jsh` command
 * script:   JavaScript files to be executed
 * package:  JavaScript package to be executed.
-For more details, see the following section.
+For more details, see [JavaScrip package](https://github.com/steelwheels/JSTools/blob/master/Document/jspkg.md).
 * argument: Arguments to be passed as a parameter of the `main` function.

 # Description